sodadata/docs/soda-cl/failed-row-samples.md

 ## Disable all failed row samples

 Where your datasets contain sensitive or private information, you may *not* want to send any failed row samples from your data source to Soda Cloud, whatsoever.
 In such a circumstance, you can disable the feature completely in Soda Cloud.
+This configuration applies to checks defined as no-code checks, in an agreement, or in a checks YAML file.

 {% include disable-all-samples.md %}